* As an Amazon Associate I earn from qualifying purchases.

 3. Practice: Let each Lion practice saying their name, explaining that they need help, and giving their location.
 They should understand not to hang up until told to do so.

-For requirement 4 of the Lion’s Roar adventure, teach the Lions how to safely cross a street or walk in a parking lot.
-Here’s a simple way to do it:
+With your Lion adult partner, demonstrate how to safely cross a street or walk in a parking lot.

 Frequently Asked Questions for the Lion’s Roar Adventure